jcarter1028/v-research-interview/database_design/README.md

-# Databse Design
+# Database Design
-This Readme serves as a write-up for discussion around the database design task.
+This README serves as a write-up for discussion around the database design task.

 ## Task 1: Database Design
 *Define relational database schema for the materials dataset.*

-Observations on the dataset and relationsips:
+Observations on the dataset and relationships:
-* Brands are categorised using brand types
+* Brands are categorised using brand types (Generic, Polyers, Generic Fibres, Metals & Alloys).
-* Manufacturers can make serveral brands: Manufacturer have a one-to-many relationship with Brands.
+* Manufacturers can have brands: Manufacturers have a one-to-many relationship with Brands.
 * Materials can have several brands: Materials have a one-to-many relationship with Brands
-* Manufacturers can make several Materials, and a Material can be made by several Manufacturers: there is a many-to-many relathionship between Manufacturers and Materials.
+* Manufacturers can make several Materials, and a Material can be made by several Manufacturers: there is a many-to-many relationship between Manufacturers and Materials.
 * Each Material has a unique formula, name, and CAS - so these should be grouped together to avoid repetition.
 * There are different Properties for each Brand: one-to-one relationship between Brands and Properties.